-The proof was based on an old topological theorem of Ky Fan [14] which generalizes the Borsuk-Ulam theorem.
+The proof was based on an old topological theorem of Ky Fan [15] which generalizes the Borsuk-Ulam Theorem.
 It was also shown in [38] that this lower bound is tight for several Schrijver graphs, generalized Mycielski graphs, and Borsuk graphs of odd chromatic number.

-Here we prove a similar but somewhat different lower bound than the one in Theorem 2.
-It applies only for strongly topologically t-chromatic graphs and gives the same conclusion if t is odd, thus it is a weaker statement in that case.
+Here we prove a similar but somewhat different lower bound than the one in Theorem 3.1.
+It applies only for strongly topologically t-chromatic graphs and gives the same conclusion if t is odd; thus it is a weaker statement in that case.
 For t even, however, the conclusion is also slightly stronger.

-Theorem 3 If a graph G is strongly topologically t-chromatic for $t \geq 3$, then
+Theorem 3.2.
+If a graph G is strongly topologically t-chromatic for $t \ge 3$, then

-$$\psi(G) \ge \left| \frac{t}{2} \right| + 2.$$
+$$\psi(G) \ge \left\lfloor \frac{t}{2} \right\rfloor + 2.$$

-To prove that a similar statement is not true for topologically t-chromatic graphs we will show in Section 4 for every $r \geq 2$ a topologically 2r-chromatic graph G with $\psi(G) = r + 1$.
-By Theorem 3 this graph cannot be strongly topologically 2r-chromatic.
-Thus together with Theorem 3 it proves that topological t-chromaticity and strong topological t-chromaticity have different implications for the local chromatic number.
+To prove that a similar statement is not true for topologically t-chromatic graphs we will show in Section 4 for every $r \ge 2$ a topologically 2r-chromatic graph G with $\psi(G) = r + 1$.
+By Theorem 3.2 this graph cannot be strongly topologically 2rchromatic.
+Together with Theorem 3.2 this proves that topological t-chromaticity and strong topological t-chromaticity have different implications for the local chromatic number.